-You must be aware of the fact that rubber plant produces milky white material ‘Sap’, if injured, that may prove toxic if taken internally.
+You must be aware of the fact that the rubber plant produces milky white material ‘Sap’, if injured, that may prove toxic if taken internally.

-So, be careful when handling this plant and wash your hands after dealing with it because it may cause irritation to eyes or diarrhea.
+So, be careful when handling this plant and wash your hands after dealing with it because it may cause irritation to the eyes or diarrhea.

 Rubber Plant Pruning